Shikaga/PitchBlackAnalysis/index.md

 Nevertheless, at this point, despite taking down these bounty-hunters already, a militia, scores of Necromongers, a Necromonger lieutenant, more necromancer soldiers and escaping their thrown room, Riddick is suddenly captured by these bounty-hunters.

 Even trying to interpret Toombs' motivation at this point hurts my head.
-The Imam and the Elemental have clearly dropped the bounty of Riddick's head, so there is no reason for them to capture Riddick anymore.
+The Imam and the Elemental have clearly dropped the bounty on Riddick's head, so there is no reason for them to capture Riddick anymore.

 And the risk reward ratio can only have gotten worse, with Toombs increased knowledge of how dangerous Riddick is and the fact that Riddick is now stuck on an enemy occupied war torn planet, and the bounty offered by Crematoria must be much lower than what the Imam was offering before.

 Yet, Riddick seems to have no problem with any of this.
 He quite happily hands himself over to be captured, and tricks the mercenaries into being transported to Crematoria.

 Now we come to trying to decipher Riddick's completely bewildering actions.
 Did he know Toombs was coming for him?
-Did he know that Toombs wouldn't just shoot him on-site?
+Did he know that Toombs wouldn't just shoot him on-sight?
 Did he know that he would be able to get Toombs to take him to Crematoria?

 Did he in fact even have breaking Jack out of Crematoria on his todo list at all before that very moment in time, because none of his previous actions seem to even hint towards this possibility.
-This seems to be yet another one of the complete one-eighty that the film pulls.
+This seems to be yet another one of the complete one-eighties that the film pulls.

 And we come once again to the complete lack of focus that the film has.
 But, if it were just the film that had no focus, it would be almost forgivable.
 If it decided to randomly start to focus on random characters or get into obscure backstory, there would be only so much that I could complain about.

 And there is no point even getting into the complete absurdity of the sudden prophesy that appears out of nowhere, but when it is revealed that Riddicks story to Abu about how he started out `in some trash bin with an umbilical cord wrapped around his neck`, wasn't simply the fact that he was an unwanted child, but actually the fact that one of the Necromongers trying to strangle him with own umbilical cord, during their invasion of Furya to try and prevent the prophecy, it destroys one of the core emotional beats of the original films.

 Why a film maker would do this simply defies comprehension.

 But the fact is that Riddick himself is unfocused, and it feels like a complete betrayal of his character.